Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-3/README.md

 1. Continue working in your `MyPractice/lab-project` project.

 1. So far our routes have been simple.
 Let's clean this area up a bit in our project because it can get messy quickly.
-First delete the /mtgox and /bug routes from app.js.
+First delete the /mtgox and /bug routes from `app.js`.

-1. In this app, a requirement exists to have http://localhost:3000/login as a way to allow users to login.
+1. In our app, we just got a new requirement to have http://localhost:3000/login as a way to allow users to login.
 Add this as a link in the layout.pug file after `a(href="/users") Users`
     ```
     li
         a(href="/login") Login
     ```

-1. Think about which file would be a good place to indicstore the route mapping for this path of `/login`?
+1. Which file would be a good place to indicate how to handle this route mapping for `/login`?

-1. Let's add the /login route to the index.js file.
+1. Let's add the /login route to the `index.js` file.
 The URL / is the root/index.
-If the URL were to be /users/login we could add it to the users.js file.
+If the URL were to be /users/login we would add it to the users.js file.
-Which HTTP method is needed to request the login page?
+    * Which HTTP method is needed to request the login page?

-1. We need a GET for /login which returns the login view.
+    * We need a GET for /login which returns the login view.
 Add this to `index.js`

     ``` javascript
     router.get('/login', function(req, res, next) {